drug-design/course/docs/chapters/structure-activity-relationships.md

 *[Moiety]: Fragments, functional groups or portions of chemical compounds.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-In the following example the tertiary amide analog is 30,000 times more potent than the secondary amide.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/sar-example-an-amide-moiety-cd1e165f'><i class='fa fa-play' aria-hidden='true'></i></button>In the following example the tertiary amide analog is 30,000 times more potent than the secondary amide.
 Based on NMR analyses of the chemical shift of the proton in position 2 of the quinoline, the SAR were interpreted with the bioactive conformation in out-of-plane orientation of the carbonyl.
 However, it is also possible to consider the existence of a cis geometry (see bottom view) that is only possible for the tertiary amide, which can reach an entirely new pocket.
 *[NMR]: An analytical method that allows the spectroscopic detection of structural information of molecules.
 It requires the application of a strong magnetic field.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[bioactive conformation]: The geometry adopted by a ligand when it binds to its biological target.